Focal Modulation Networks: Experiment

-Above we conducted a strictly fair comparison with Swin and Focal Transformer by only replacing the token interaction module but keeping all the other parts the same.
-Recently, many works reported superior performance using other orthogonal techniques such as overlapped patch embedding~\cite{guo2021cmt}, deeper architectures~\cite{dong2021cswin,zhou2021refiner}, \textit{etc}.
-Here, we investigate whether these commonly used techniques can also improve the performance of FocalNets.
-First, we study the effect of using overlapped patch embedding for downsampling.
+\textbf{Model augmentation.} We investigate whether some commonly used techniques for vision transformers can also improve our FocalNets.
+First, we study the effect of using overlapped patch embedding for downsampling~\cite{guo2021cmt}.
 Following~\cite{wu2021cvt}, we change the kernel size and stride from $(4, 4)$ to $(7, 4)$ for patch embedding at the beginning, and $(2,2)$ to $(3,2)$ for later stages.
 The comparisons are reported in Table~\ref{tab:overlapped_patchembed}.
 Overlapped patch embedding improves the performance for models of all sizes, with slightly increased computational complexity and time cost.
-Second, we make our FocalNets deeper but thinner as in~\cite{dong2021cswin}.
+Second, we make our FocalNets deeper but thinner as in~\cite{dong2021cswin,zhou2021refiner}.
 In Table~\ref{tab:deeper_network}, we change the depth layout of our FocalNet-T from 2-2-6-2 to 3-3-16-3, and FocalNet-S/B from 2-2-18-2 to 4-4-28-4.
-Meanwhile, we reduce the initial hidden dimension from 96, 128 to 64, 96, respectively.
-These changes lead to smaller model sizes and FLOPs, but lower throughput due to the increased number of sequential blocks.
+Meanwhile, the hidden dimension at first stage is reduced from 96, 128 to 64, 96, respectively.
+These changes lead to smaller model sizes and fewer FLOPs, but higher time cost due to the increased number of sequential blocks.
 It turns out that going deeper improves the performance of FocalNets significantly.
-These results demonstrate that the commonly used model augmentation techniques developed for Transformers can be easily adopted to improve the performance of FocalNets.
-We leave the incorporation of other augmentation techniques, such as convolutional FFN~\cite{guo2021cmt}, token labeling~\cite{jiang2021all} to future work.
+These results demonstrate that the commonly used model augmentation techniques developed for vision transformers can be easily adopted to improve the performance of FocalNets.